Q: Where will we meet?

 A: Please visit the College Board website to get the most up-to-date information for the PSAT, SAT, SAT II Subject Tests, and AP Exams.
 To get information on the ACT, please go to the ACT website.
 GRE information can be found on the ETS website and GMAT information can be found on the GMAC website.
 Information about the ISEE (the exam applicants to most area private high schools need to take) is on the ERB website.
 The SSAT website has information about that test as well as which schools use it for their application process.
 The LSAT test dates can be found on the LSAC website.

 Q: When should I start preparing for the tests?

 A: The short answer: The sooner the better.

 A: For students entering 12th grade in the fall: all is not lost.
 It is not too late.
-We can still work this summer to improve your performance and you can take the SAT in October, still leaving you time for your college applications.
+We can work this summer to improve your performance so that you can take the SAT in August and/or October, and still have enough time for your college applications.

 Q: There are so few materials available for me to prepare for the ISEE.
 Are there any practice tests I can use to prepare for my test?

 A: Please check out iseepracticetest.com for access to practice tests that are just like the real ISEE.
 These tests will provide excellent feedback for us to use in your preparation.
-Plus, College Prep Tutoring students are entitled to a significant discounts off the price of each practice test.
+Plus, College Prep Tutoring students are entitled to significant discounts off the price of these excellent practice tests.

 Q: How can I get real LSAT questions to practice with, short of working through an entire test?